alokkumax/Hashtag-font-with-PYTHON./README.md

 Just for fun. and also you can practice elif of PYTHON. works like this.

+first it will ask you to input a word, that can maybe your name. second, it will show your name with a HashTag symbol. individually.

+the code is written in python, and you can PR and learn.

+//code begins...

 ime = input("Enter your name: \n\n")

 # just for fun